RaviSoji/plda/README.md

    present in the preprocessed data (example is in the demo).

 ## Testing

+If you installed this package in an environment, activate it.
-If you created the Conda environment with the name `plda`, activate it with the following.
+For example, if you created the Conda environment with the name `plda`, activate it with the following.
 ``` shell
 conda activate plda  # If `plda` is the name you gave the Conda environment.